The Big Picture…

 The answer is likely to be different for each reader.
 But there are common themes.
 Often we think about cost.
 And we don’t want to wait (be held up).
 Or you feel you have the skills to do the job yourself.
 These are all aspects of non-functional progress.
 Similarly you may choose a full service option to minimise your risk.
 And so we get an insight into innovation resistance.
 Which is something we wish to minimise (and recognise in the innovation adoption decision).

-In Figure 5 I show how some of these non-functional progress look on the continuum.
+In Figure 5 I show how some of these non-functional and contextual progress look on the continuum.

 And here’s some, non-exhaustive, examples of non-functional progress beneficiaries may be seeking to make.
 It’s difficult to give a general list, given the unique and phenomenological nature of value determination.